Grand Egyptian Museum & Pyramids Day Tour: Travel Guide and Insider Tips | Egypt Tours Club

 Visit the Great Pyramid of Khufu, the pyramids of Khafre and Menkaure, and stop at a panoramic viewpoint for wide shots of the plateau.

-End with the Great Sphinx and nearby Valley Temple area, where the story of royal power, protection and funerary ritual becomes clear.
+End with the Great Sphinx and nearby Valley Temple area, where the story of royal power, protection and funerary ritual becomes clearer.

 Alternative Route